joanpc/xJoyMap/README.txt

   to write all the button to dataref communication.

 Please share your config files with the community!!
+I will be more than pleased to add your config files to the examples folder; contact me!

 Please feel free to post your patches, bugs and contributions at http://github.com/joanpc/xJoyMap